grabbeh/stating-the-obvious-clauses/README.md

-# stating-the-obvious-clauses
+# Stating the obvious clauses

-Do we really need to state this?
+Some things don't always need to be said